 Ushuaia – Embarkation Day

-This afternoon you’ll transfer to Ushuaia’s port to board the Ocean Endeavour, your home for the next 10 days.
+This afternoon, transfer to Ushuaia’s port to board the Ocean Endeavour, your home on the sea during your Antarctic adventure.
 After meeting your fellow passengers and settling into your cabin, set sail through the historic Beagle Channel towards Antarctica.
-Soak up the incredible views as we glimpse our last sight of land, then head inside to join the excited chatter about what’s to come.
+Soak up the incredible views as we glimpse our last sight of non-polar land, then head inside to join the excited chatter about what’s to come.

 Spend two days travelling across the legendary waters of the Drake Passage, named after the famous English seafarer, Sir Frances Drake.
-If conditions allow there’ll be a chance to enjoy the outer deck space and scout for dolphins, whales and the odd albatross trailing past.
-A comprehensive optional lecture program will also get under way, with polar experts sharing some fascinating insights into Antarctic history, geology, biology and everything in-between.
+If conditions allow there’ll be a chance to enjoy the outer deck space and scout for dolphins, whales and the odd albatross passing by.
+A comprehensive optional lecture program will also get underway, with polar experts sharing some fascinating insights into Antarctic history, geology, biology and everything in between.
 If the weather gods are on our side, we should reach the Islands of the Antarctic Peninsula by early evening on Day 4 – the first sighting of land always brings great excitement on any expedition south.

-The Antarctic Peninsula is known for a high number of wildlife sightings in front of stunning backdrops of mountains, ice and water, which pull together for incredible scenes as we look search for whales migrating along the coast.
-The peak of the migration season (February and March) is the best opportunity to see these majestic ocean dwellers, and the most common species found in the region are humpback, minke and fin whales, as well as orcas.
-Sightings can happen from the deck of the ship or during a Zodiac excursion, and there’ll also be an opportunity to take your first steps on Antarctica during onshore exploration.
+The Antarctic Peninsula is known for a high number of wildlife sightings in front of stunning backdrops of mountains, ice and water, which combine to provide incredible scenes as we look search for whales migrating along the coast.
+The peak of the migration season (February and March) is the best opportunity to see these majestic ocean dwellers, and the most common species found in the region are humpback, minke and fin whales, as well as orcas (technically a type of dolphin).
+Sightings can happen from the deck of the ship or during a Zodiac excursion.

-Leaving Antarctica behind we cruise north to our home port of Ushuaia.
+Leaving Antarctica, cruise north to Ushuaia.
 This is your time to reflect on the amazing journey, and we’re scheduled to reach the relatively calm waters of the Beagle Channel by the evening of Day 9.
 The last meal together is often a highlight, so live it up and enjoy as you celebrate the trip with your fellow travellers.

 Disembark the ship after breakfast as your adventure comes to an end.
 Transfer to the airport is included for flights departing today.